• Skip to main content

 Travertine comes in both slabs for countertops and tile forms for walls.

-It looks similar to limestone but darker in shade and has deep veins running through it in different colors, making it an attractive option.
+It looks similar to limestone but is darker in shade.
+Deep veins running through it in different colors make it an attractive option.

-It does need an occasional polish to keep the shine but is quite budget-friendly, costing around $10-35 per square foot.
+It does need occasional polishing to keep the shine, but it is quite budget-friendly, costing around $10-35 per square foot.

 Acrylic

-Acrylic countertops offer a type of countertop ideal for small budgets and are available in a wide range of looks.
-It can mimic natural materials such as quartz or granite at a fraction of the cost.
-It is also very durable and easy to clean.
+Acrylic countertops are ideal for small budgets and are available in a wide range of looks.
+They can mimic natural materials such as quartz or granite at a fraction of the cost.
+They are also very durable and easy to clean.
 Costs range from $10 to $30 per square foot.

 Laminate

-Laminate countertops can be a great option for a budget-friendly option, but it is worth knowing that they don’t always last long compared with other materials.
+Laminate countertops can be a great budget-friendly option, but they don’t always last long compared with other materials.

 They are a great way to upgrade the look of your kitchen and complete easy DIY projects, but they can chip, fade or scratch over time.
 They cost less than $10 per square foot to around $30 at the higher end.